syncfusion-content/angular-docs/angular/Grid/Print-Grid.md

 ---
 layout: post
 title: Print Grid in Angular Grid control | Syncfusion
-description: Learn here about getting started with Syncfusion Angular Grid control, its elements, and more
+description: Learn here about getting started with Print Grid in Syncfusion Angular Grid control, its elements, and more
 platform: Angular
 control: Grid
 documentation: ug